Would you like to add a plugin you created to the WordPress plugin directory?

 You will be asked to provide a name for the folder and select a location where you want to store it on your computer.
-You can use the same folder name as your plugin directory and click on checkout button to continue.
+You can use the same folder name as your plugin directory and click on the ‘Checkout’ button to continue.

 The Versions app will now create the folders needed for your plugin on your computer.
-You can view it under your plugin’s repository or browse it in Finder.
+You can view it in your plugin’s repository or browse it in Finder.

 Now you need to copy your plugin files and paste them inside the trunk folder of your local repository.